Snowflake AI Trust and Safety FAQs

 Commitment to Trust and Safety

 Welcome to Snowflake’s AI Trust and Safety page.
-Here we address your questions regarding the use of “Snowflake AI Features,” as described in the Documentation, including Snowflake Cortex LLM Functions, Universal Search, and Snowflake Copilot.
+Here we address your questions regarding the use of “Snowflake AI Features,” as described in the Documentation, including Snowflake Cortex LLM Functions, Snowflake Copilot, Document AI, Cortex Fine-tuning, Cortex Search and Cortex Analyst.
 All capitalized terms used but not defined on this page have the meanings ascribed to such terms in the software-as-a-service or cloud agreement, Terms of Service, or other agreement covering your use of the Service (the “Customer Agreement”).
 For clarity, any Snowflake AI Features that are made available as preview features are subject to the Preview Terms

-We host and/or manage three types of artificial intelligence models that power the Snowflake AI Features: our own proprietary models, open-source models, and licensed proprietary models (collectively, “Models”).
+We host and/or manage three types of artificial intelligence models that power the Snowflake AI Features (collectively, “Models”): our own proprietary Models, open-source Models, and licensed proprietary Models .
 Snowflake AI Features are subject to our Acceptable Use Policy and Shared Responsibility Model for data protection, governance, and security.
 We understand that trust is the foundation of our customer relationships and are committed to maintaining high standards of data security and privacy.

-Is Customer Data used as training data for the LLMs?
+Is my data used as training data for the Models?

-No, we do not use your Customer Data to train any Model to be made available for use across our customer base and do not use your Customer Data to fine-tune any Model except at your election or direction.
-Fine-tuned Models built using your Customer Data can only be used by you.
+No, we do not use your Usage Data or Customer Data (including any inputs or outputs of Snowflake AI Features) to train any Model to be made available for use by other customers.
+Fine-tuned Models built using your data can only be used by you.

-How are customer inputs and outputs treated when using the Snowflake AI Features?
+Do others have access to customer inputs and outputs of Snowflake AI Features?

 Does Snowflake indemnify customers for copyright infringement claims?

-Does my Customer Data leave the Service boundary when using Snowflake AI Features?
+Does my data leave the Service boundary when using Snowflake AI Features?

 How does Snowflake ensure that my Customer Data remains secure when using Snowflake AI Features?